 - Portfolio of funds built for you.
 You are asked a few questions at the start to learn about you and your goals.
-Based on your answers, we match you with the best portfolio for you.
+Based on your answers, we match you with the best portfolio of index funds for you.
 No need to choose which ETFs to buy.
 The portfolios are managed by NNEK, an investment firm licensed by the Dutch regulator (AFM).

 - Diversification.
 We firmly believe in the power of diversification to lower risk and seek investment returns.
 Each Curvo portfolio consists of over 7,500 companies, diversified across sectors and countries.

 - Invest sustainably.
 Curvo focuses on one guiding principle: we don’t invest in companies that are considered destructive to the planet.
 This means that sectors like non-renewable energy, vice products, weapons and controversial companies are all excluded.

 - Rebalancing done for you.
 No need to worry about keeping your portfolio in balance, this is handled for you.

 - Fractional shares.
 All your money is invested.
 There’s no cash left sitting on the side.

 - Automated investments.
 Using direct debit, you can set up a savings plan through the app and make money whilst you sit back and relax.